 The Mayor-elect had been critical of Trump in his fiery election speeches, calling him a despot and saying that if anyone can show a nation betrayed by Donald Trump how to defeat him, it is the city that gave rise to him.

-At the Oval Office meeting, when reporters asked whether he would retract some of his remarks against Trump, Mamdani said, “What I really appreciate about the President is that the meeting that we had focused not on places of disagreement, which there are many, and also focused on the shared purpose that we have in serving New Yorkers.”
+Asked whether he will retract some of his remarks against Trump, Mamdani said, “What I really appreciate about the President is that the meeting that we had focused not on places of disagreement, which there are many, and also focused on the shared purpose that we have in serving New Yorkers.”